droelei/Spotify-Widget-For-Tuna-Plugin/README.md

 ![Dark](/assets/setup_1.png)

-- To add it in OBS, create a new source "Browser" select "Local file" and choose the path of index.html
+- To add it in OBS, create a new source "Browser" select "Local file" and choose the path of index.html (Don't forget to set width to 1920 and height to 1080 or that of your screen resolution)